 At the heart of BOURBON's commitments: a single quality of service throughout the world.

-BOURBON has nearly 65% of local personnel and 80 different nationalities.
+BOURBON has more than 65% of local personnel of 80 different nationalities.

 We feel it is essential to help the areas where we operate to benefit from the socio-economic effect of our activities.